 Drought conditions in the United States are a good example of a map that could be stored and shared as a shapefile.
 The map of the United States would be the non-topological data, while the drought conditions data would be the attributes.

 Though shapefile sounds singular, there is actually a minimum of three file types that must be present in order to render a shapefile correctly.

-Below we cover five of the most common, widely used GIS file types.
-Click any of the links below to jump there directly.
+Below we cover five of the most common and widely used GIS file types:

 Compared to other web-based languages, JSON is lightweight and fairly straightforward.

 GeoJSON files contain those elements, as well as a geometry component.

 These files store coordinates as text, but render in a visual format.

 TIFF files are raster image files: most closely related to JPEG, PNG, and GIF file types.

 Unlike other raster file types, they don’t compress to decrease file size.
 As such, they're not optimal for use on websites.

 That said, they do offer the most flexibility in terms of editing and adding transparency, tags, and layers.